Eurovision Song Contest 1957: Detailed voting results

-Each country nominated a spokesperson who was responsible for announcing the votes for their respective country via telephone.
-Known spokespersons at the 1957 contest are listed below.

-Nunzio Filogamo

 Broadcasts

-Each participating broadcaster was required to relay the contest via its networks.
-Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
+Broadcasters competing in the event were required to relay the contest via its networks; non-participating EBU member broadcasters were also able to relay the contest.
+In total, the contest was broadcast in 12 countries.
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

 The 1957 contest is the earliest edition to exist in full in the EBU's archives, as the 1956 edition has survived solely through audio recordings, with some missing segments, and limited video footage of the winning reprise performance through newsreel and other recordings.
 Although the number of households which had access to a television in Europe continued to grow, this edition, as in the case of the 1956 contest, was still mainly accessed by spectators via radio.